Technological and industrial history of China: Early PRC

 During that First Five-Year Period, agricultural and industrial production increased at double digit rates and the plan's production goals were fulfilled ahead of schedule.
 This contributed to the too-ambitious goals of the Great Leap Forward.
 Classical Marxist theory had hypothesized a relatively linear progression of development and a worldwide revolution beginning with the most developed countries, which did not occur.
 The Great Leap Forward attempted to defy the conventional understanding of the time required for economic development and, through rapid industrialization, it aimed to close the gap between China's developmental stage and its political aspirations.
 The Great Leap Forward failed to rapidly industrialize China.
 The allocation of agricultural workers to industrial work also had a negative impact on crop yields.
 Coupled with erroneous reports of surplus and weather conditions, famine resulted.
 Industrial successes included construction of the Daqing oil field, which was promoted as an example during subsequent industrialization campaigns.

 Until the middle of the 1960s, China's industry was largely found in northeast China.
 Some resource extraction ministries were located elsewhere, for example oil and mining in Xinjiang and a large steel complex at Baotou.

 From the 1960s through the conclusion of the Mao era, more than half of China's industrial output came from its heavy industry.

+In the 1960s, Chen Boda advocated the strategy of "electrocentrism", through which the electronics industry should develop technological advancements and become embedded at all levels of China's economy.
+This included small-scale enterprises (not just large enterprises) producing electronics and that China could use the methods of a people's war to "smash electronic mysticism" and rapidly develop in the age of electronics.

-During the Third Five-Year Plan period, the Chinese government instituted the Third Front campaign to develop industrial and military facilities in the country's interior in preparation for defending against the risk of invasion by the Soviet Union or the United States.
-Through its distribution of infrastructure, industry, and human capital around the country, the Third Front created favorable conditions for subsequent market development and private enterprise, and the development of township and village enterprises.
+During the Third Five-Year Plan period, the Chinese government instituted the Third Front campaign to enhance the country's strategic depth by developing industrial and military facilities in the country's interior in preparation for defending against the risk of invasion by the Soviet Union or the United States.
+Through its distribution of infrastructure, industry, and human capital around the country, the Third Front created favorable conditions for subsequent market development and private enterprise, and the development of Township and Village Enterprises.